fuzihaofzh/Biaoge/README.md

-# Biaoge: A python based tool to record your results
+# Biaoge: A python based tool to record your experiment results
 ```
   ____   _
  |  _ \ (_)